Lyther/Cargo-impl/Document/Architecture.md

 ## Problem Definition

-I name our problem of bus schedule problem (BSP), there would be several difference between BSP and RSP, but they still have a lot of commons.
+I name our problem of bus schedule problem (BSP), there would be several differences between BSP and RSP, but they still have a lot of commons.

 Differences:

-- the route is constant
+- the schedule of the vehicle (bus route) is static.
-- vehicle doesn't have time window
+- vehicles don't have time window
 - bus capacity is much larger than other vehicle
 - edge weight doesn't equal in different directions
+- not every can get in the bus, penalty is needed to measure the quality of the problem solver.

 Graph of vertices as stations and edges as route is the same as RSP.
 This problem also needs online algorithms to solve.

+### Formalization

+The route of the buses is fixed.
+To simplify the problem, every bus use the same route.
+If a bus arrives at the destination, then it will turn back along with the reverse route, and it will back to the destination when this bus arrives at the origin again.

+A customer have a time window $[e, l]$, a customer cannot be picked up before time $e$ and cannot arrives after $l$ (which means if this customer cannot arrive at destination on time, he/she would not get in the bus).

+The objective is to maximize the number of satisfactory requests.
+In another words, we should do our best to meet the expectation of customers as many as possible.

+The problem can be formalized as:
+$$
+\max_{\tau \subseteq T }\sum_{t \in \tau}P(t)
+$$
+where $T$ is a set of time that a bus can depart from its origin, $\tau$ is a set of time we choose to let the bus depart from its origin, while $|\tau| = \#\ of\ buses$. $P$ is the profit function relating to the number of customers that the bus can pick up if a bus depart from time $t$.

+Calculating the profit function is $\#P$.
+Choosing the time of the first departure time of buses is NP hard.

 ----